jadanaque/beautiful-jekyll/_posts/2020-07-31-50_days_of_discipline.md

 My idea is to write weekly a brief summary of the week that just passed, so this post will be updated weekly.

 * Week 1
-    - Azure Machine Learning: I completed Lesson 1 (introduction to the course) and almost all the lectures in Lesson 2 (Introduction to Machine Learning)
+    - Azure Machine Learning: I completed Lesson 1 (introduction to the course) and almost all the lectures in Lesson 2 (Introduction to Machine Learning) <br />
 	I liked the content.
 I could refresh some basic ML concepts and learn about their implementations in Azure Machine Learning Studio.
 	- Book Reading: Finished reading chapter 4 of [Mastery](https://www.amazon.com/dp/B009U1U2IU).
 	- Physical Training: Mixed some weight training with CrossFit training (at home).
 During the weekend I went for a bike ride and some long walks.